Updated Feb 26, 2019

 In the end, marketing is and will always be about reaching out to someone with the right message and exactly the right moment in their relationship with your brand.
 Print and digital collateral don’t change that.
 But it’s equally important to understand that the aforementioned “right moment” will change vary depending on the person.
 It’ll impact the “how” part of the equation, too.

 All of this is why, if you’re not already embracing the power of integrating print and digital marketing together, now would be an excellent time to start.
+All creative print and digital ideas need to start with visual mood boards with tools like Milanote and a thirst to collaborate and commit endless ideas to help bridge the gap between the mediums and convey the brand experience to its very core.

 About the Author